MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Managed-API.md

 Creates a new NDArrayView with newly allocated storage on the specified device and copies `this` view's contents into the newly allocated view.

-Parameter:
+Parameters:
 * `device`: on which device the new NDArrayView object should be created.
 * `readOnly`: the new NDArrayView object is read-only if this flag is `true`.

 ***
 ```cs